This is the application form for The Kindling Fund 2021-22.

 - Be prompt and professional in their communication with grant staff

-- Submit periodic written summaries throughout the course of the project at the midpoint and conclusion of the project.
+- Submit periodic written summaries throughout the course of the project: at the midpoint and conclusion of the grant cycle.

 - Submit updates and images for promoting the Kindling Fund which will be used on website, social media, outlets